falconair/falconair.github.com/_drafts/composingcontracts.md

 comments: true
 ---
 <link href="//maxcdn.bootstrapcdn.com/font-awesome/4.2.0/css/font-awesome.min.css" rel="stylesheet">
+TODO:
+-as an alternative to uml, display combinator icons:
+0, 1, +, negate, *, until, anytime
+-comment about 'until' replacing eventually and anytime (as in FRP)

 Several years ago I read one of the most interesting papers ["How to write a financial contract"] (http://research.microsoft.com/en-us/um/people/simonpj/Papers/financial-contracts/contracts-icfp.htm), by Simon Peyton Jones and Jean-Marc Eber.
 This paper presents a domain specific language for describing financial instruments such as bonds, options and futures.
 This subject is bound to be interesting to those in the financial industry; however, the ideas are explained so beautifully that the paper should inspire all programmers.
 Many academic papers are jargon filled and difficult to comprehend for non-experts.
 Peyton-Jones and Eber (and Julian Seward in a earlier version of the paper) take the time to motivate the problem and craft explanations as if they actually care about the audience.
 They also published a [powerpoint slide deck] (http://research.microsoft.com/en-us/um/people/simonpj/Papers/financial-contracts/Options-ICFP.ppt) which further explains the problem of writing composable financial contracts by developing a similar DSL for cupcakes!